Test laboratory cleanliness

 In order to correctly determine the type and number of micro-organisms, a comprehensive validation of the determination method is necessary.

-BBF Sterilisationsservice GmbH has many years of experience and proven competence in the detection of endotoxins and pyrogens and carries out these tests for you in accordance with the applicable standards and regulations.
+BBF Sterilisationsservice GmbH has many years of experience and proven competence in the detection of endotoxins and carries out these tests for you in accordance with the applicable standards and regulations.

 Pyrogens are substances which, even in small concentrations, trigger fever reactions, a drop in blood pressure and life-threatening shock in both humans and animals.
 The most important group of pyrogens are lipopolysaccharides from the cell membrane of gram-negative bacteria, usually referred to as endotoxins, which are released when the microorganisms die or the cell membrane disintegrates.
 They are very thermally stable and cannot be removed or inactivated by conventional sterilisation processes.

 For the endotoxin determination the units are indicated in endotoxin units per ml (EU/ml).
-For the pyrogen determination the amount is indicated in endotoxin-equivalent units per ml (EE/ml).
 The determined endotoxin content is compared with the applicable limit value or the one specified by the customer.

-We offer the following endotoxin and pyrogen determination methods as limit or quantitative tests:
+We offer the following endotoxin determination methods as limit or quantitative tests:

 Since the majority of pyrogens are due to endotoxins, especially lipopolysaccharides (cell wall components of gram-negative bacteria), the Limulus amebocyte lysate test (=LAL test) was developed for their detection.
 For this test components from the blood of the horseshoe crab are used which coagulate on contact with lipopolysaccharides.
 The test is carried out according to the Ph.
 Eur.
 2.6.14 and USP chapter 85 as well as in the field of medical devices according to ANSI AAMI ST 72 and USP chapter 161.